PROJECT-FRONTLINE/teamfrontline/README.md

 ## The idea

-The goal is to build a Responsive Web Application like a website which can be accessed both by the Computer and a Smartphone.
+The goal is to build a Responsive Web Application like a website which can be accessed both by the Computer and a Smartphone Powered by Bootstrap 4.
 This Website will have a Chatbot powered by IBM Watson Assistant specially Designed for First Responders.
-It will as hold a form which will serve as a Data Collection tool to collect Information from the First Responder regarding their needs and the problems they face or encounter on the Frontlines.This data will in turn be fed into IBM Watson Studio to provid Insights in terms of Data Visualisation in an Interactive Dashboard.
+It will also hold a form which will serve as a Data Collection tool to collect Information from the First Responder regarding their needs and the problems they face or encounter on the Frontlines.This data will in turn be fed into IBM Watson Studio to provid Insights in terms of Data Visualisation in an Interactive Dashboard.
 This Dashboard can be viewed by Government Authorities to assess What are the needs and the problems of the First Responders.

 ## How it works